 - The will doesn't nominate an executor

 - Multiple individuals apply to serve as the personal representative

 Married people often appoint their spouse to be their personal representative if possible.
 Another close family member is also a typical choice for the personal representative.
 In some cases, the will can name more than one representative.

 Personal Representative Duties

-- Making sure any debts and taxes are paid off
+- Paying debts and taxes

-Basic Tasks When Caring For The Decedent's Estate
+Basic Tasks When Caring for the Decedent's Estate

 Some typical duties include:

 - Identifying, locating, and maintaining the assets of the estate until the distribution

 - Finding and contacting the beneficiaries named in the will